 Self-employed temporarily working in another country in the European Economic Area

-Application for form A1 or E101.
+Application for Portable Document A1 or E101.
 If you are registered self-employed, are going to work in a country which is part of the EEA and you wish to continue to pay UK National Insurance contributions, please complete form CA3837 and return it to the address shown on the front of the form.
-If you can continue to pay UK National Insurance contributions a form A1 or E101 will be issued.
+If you can continue to pay UK National Insurance contributions a Portable Document A1 or E101 will be issued.

 Normally working in two or more countries in the European Economic Area

-Application for form A1 or E101 when an employee is employed in two or more countries of the EEA
+Application for Portable Document A1 or E101 when an employee is employed in two or more countries of the EEA.

 |CA8450 & CA8451||